 Follow signs for 'Ground Transportation' and then 'Trains to Center City'.
 You may purchase a ticket from the conductor on the train for \$8 (cash only) or you may purchase a "SEPTA Key Quick Trip" from the fare kiosks on the train platform for \$6.75 prior to boarding.
 Get on any train and get off at 'Temple University station' (all trains from the airport will stop here).

-A more detailed schedule is available here.
+A more detailed schedule will be available.
 Breakfast and lunch on both Saturday and Sunday will be provided.

 Note: Registration is now open.
-The deadline for funding is Friday, April 12th, 2019.
 There is no registration fee.
 Members of gender, racial, and ethnic groups underrepresented in mathematics are encouraged to apply.
+We will give funding priority to participants who register by April 3rd.

 The following websites include lists of participants and titles/abstracts of talks: